 - Facebook (Yes… we are talking about your favorite application).
-Can you just imagine that your friends on facebook, friends of friends, mutual friends they all can be represented easily by Graph?
-Relax….sit for a couple of moments and think again…you can apply graph to represent friends connection on facebook.
+Can you just imagine that your friends on Facebook, friends of friends, mutual friends they all can be represented easily by Graph?
+Relax….sit for a couple of moments and think again…you can apply a graph to represent friends’ connections on Facebook.

 - If you need to keep a deck of cards and arrange it properly how would you do that?
 You will throw it randomly or you will arrange the cards one over another and from a proper deck.
 You can use Stack here to make a proper arrangement of cards one over another.

 - If you need to search a word in the dictionary, what would be your approach?
-Do you go page by page or you open some page and if the word is not found you open a page prior/later to one opened depending upon the order of word to the current page (Binary Search).
+Do you go page by page or do you open some page and if the word is not found you open a page prior to/later to one opened depending upon the order of words to the current page (Binary Search).

 The first two were a good example of choosing the right data structure for a real-world problem and the third one is a good example of choosing the right algorithm to solve a specific problem in less amount of time.